dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/access-control/access-control-overview.md

 ## Overview

-dbt Cloud administrators can use dbt Cloud's permissioning <Term id="model" /> to control user-level access in a dbt Cloud account.
+dbt Cloud administrators can use dbt Cloud's permissioning model to control user-level access in a dbt Cloud account.
 This access control comes in two flavors:
 License-based and Role-based.